microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplication.md

 ## DESCRIPTION

 The `New-EntraBetaApplication` cmdlet creates an application in Microsoft Entra ID.
-Specify the `DisplayName` parameter to create new application.
+Specify the `DisplayName` parameter to create a new application.

 ## EXAMPLES